 Making changes in a PAN Card

-Existing PAN card holders can make changes on their existing PAN Card details while at the same time retaining the PAN Number.
+Existing PAN card holders can make changes on their existing PAN Card details while at the same time retaining the Permanent Account Number.
 Any correction in the details contained in the PAN Card can also be made using this procedure.
 For this a PAN Card update or correction form needs to be filled and submitted to the relevant authority.

 Duplicate PAN Card